 The restorative dentist will tell you about how to look after your mouth and teeth.
 Especially during and after your treatment.
 They may send you to a dental hygienist for more help.
 Keeping your teeth and mouth clean reduces the risk of infection.

 The dentist will help to plan your recovery with your surgeon.
 They'll try and ensure that you can speak and eat as well as possible afterwards.
 They may suggest using special false teeth or dental implants.
 Sometimes you need a replacement part (prosthesis).
 This can be for missing teeth or after the loss of some of the structure in the mouth.

 Some people with nasal or sinus cancer have surgery to remove part of their upper jawbone.
 The surgeon uses a piece of bone from another part of the body to replace the missing piece.
 A restorative dentist can then fit a prosthesis with teeth.
 It attaches to the new jawbone using dental implants.

 The hospital prosthetics department works closely with the surgeons and dentists.
 They help make your facial appearance as normal as possible after major surgery.

 Head and neck clinical nurse specialist

 A head and neck clinical nurse specialist specialises in cancers of the head and neck.
 They help to organise your care between doctors and other health professionals.

 The specialist nurse also supports you in your treatment.
 They make sure you have the information you need so you can cope with treatment as well as possible.

 Other health professionals

 You might also see an eye doctor (ophthalmologist).
 This is because nasal and sinus cancers can sometimes spread to the eyes or inside the skull.

 You may also need help and support from other health specialists.
-This can be a dietitian or speech therapist.
+This can include a dietitian.
 Social workers or benefits advisers can tell you about benefits.

 Being cared for by a multidisciplinary team (MDT)